Mitch McConnell Says He Now Believes Roy Moore's Accusers And That The Candidate Should "Step Aside"

 McConnell, the most powerful member of the US Senate, said last week Moore should step aside "if" the allegations from the women — one, Leigh Corfman, was 14 at the time — were true.
 He's now changed his position.

 Three other women told the Washington Post that Moore “pursued them” while he was in his early 30s — they say they were between 16 and 18.
 Those three women didn't allege sexual contact.
+Moore has denied the allegations.

 McConnell's comments were made hours before another woman is set to accuse Moore in New York City at a news conference organized by lawyer Gloria Allred.